 Finding the right accommodation is key in setting you up for a good university experience, and it takes a little more organisation if you are going overseas to study.
-The application processes are different to the UK, and many Australian and New Zealand universities don’t have the same amount of student accommodation as would often be found here.
-It’s therefore important to start looking into the different options as early as possible.

 What are the options?